Tactile-electronics/WearableTechBadgeWorkshop/README.md

 ```
 from machine import Pin
 from neopixel import NeoPixel
-import time
+from time import sleep

-n = 5 # Set the number of pixels on your NeoPixel
+n = 1 # Set the number of pixels on your NeoPixel
 pin = Pin(5, Pin.OUT)   # set GPIO5 (D1) to output to drive NeoPixels
 np = NeoPixel(pin, n)   # create NeoPixel driver on GPIO0 for 7 pixels